brianritchie1312/icat.ansible/README.md

 * The Icat Ingest Script is forced to timeout after 60secs and the resulting error is ignored
 * Hosts must be added to `/etc/ansible/hosts` or `tests/inventory` and have valid ssh keys
 * All package installs (except pexpect) are set to present instead of latest, this greatly improves speed but may cause some problems if you have an old version of a package but with the same name, I have yet to encounter this (except for Pexpect)
+* If you already have mysql installed be sure to change the `mysql_root_pass` variable in `config.yml`

 TODO
 ----

 * Improve commenting and documentation
 * Improve feedback (eg. run automatic tests and report back with the debug module)
-* fix Storage setup script not working
+* Fix Storage setup script not working
-* better workaround for mysql root pass
+* Better workaround for mysql root pass
 * Learn how ldap works
-* figure out how to automatically test plugin installs
+* Figure out how to automatically test plugin installs
-* use smaller file for icat ingest
+* Use smaller file for icat ingest
-* add checks before package installs and scripts
 * Consider replacing env_path with shell scripts for sourcing
 * Improve Debug feedback
 * Auto grab icat root from first entry in enabled authn user lists
-* Improve Idempotence
+* Improve Idempotence and speed
 * Add Selenium setup for travis runs

 Changelog